Benjent/albums-to-buy/README.md

 * T. Rex - Electric Warrior
 * Talk Talk - Spirit Of Eden
 * Talk Talk - Laughing Stock
-* Tempel - On The Steps Of The Temple
-* Tempel - The Moon Lit Our Path
 * Thin Lizzy - Vagabonds Of The Western World
 * Total Eclipse - Access Denied
 * Townes Van Zandt - Townes Van Zandt